sysid/bkmr-lsp/README.md

 ## Overview

-bkmr-lsp provides code completion for bkmr snippets in any LSP-compatible editor.
+bkmr-lsp provides trigger-based snippet completion for bkmr snippets in any LSP-compatible editor.
+Type `:` followed by letters to get snippet completions.
 Snippets are automatically interpolated, delivering processed content rather than raw templates.

 ## Requirements